 where , A(t) represents the instantaneous logarithmic amplitude and Pt, the instantaneous phase.
-The instantaneous frequency F(t) can be obtained from the time derivative of P(t)2π.
-Due to the non-stationary nature of EEG, both At and F(t) will be time-varying, making their determination non-trivial.
+The instantaneous frequency F(t) can be obtained from the time derivative ofPt/2π.
+Due to the non-stationary nature of EEG, both At and F(t) are time-varying, making their determination non-trivial.
 For each spindle, as shown in [Ito], both A(t) and P(t) can be approximated using Taylor’s polynomials around a center time tc.
-P(t) would be given by
+P(t) is given by